theophile/SuperSlicer_to_Orca_scripts/README.md

 - `--input <PATTERN>`: Specifies the input SuperSlicer INI file(s).
 You can use wildcards to specify multiple files.
 (Required)
 - `--outdir <DIRECTORY>`: Specifies the output directory where the JSON files will be saved.
 (Required)
 - `--overwrite`: Allows overwriting existing output files.
 If not specified, the script will exit with a warning if the output file already exists.
+- `--nozzle-size`: For print profiles, specifies the diameter (in mm) of the nozzle the print profile is intended to be used with (e.g. --nozzle-size 0.4).
+This is needed because some parameters must be calculated by reference to the nozzle size, but PrusaSlicer and SuperSlicer print profiles do not store the nozzle size.
+If this is not specified, the script will use twice the layer height as a proxy for the nozzle width.
+(Optional)
 - `-h`, `--help`: Displays usage information.

 ## Overwriting Output Files